dotnet/docs/docs/core/versions/index.md

 ---
-title: Overview of .NET Core Runtime and SDK versioning - .NET Core
-title: How the Runtime and SDK are versioned - .NET Core
+title: How the .NET Core Runtime and SDK are versioned
 description: This article teaches you how the .NET Core SDK and Runtime are versioned (similar to semantic versioning).
 author: bleroy
 ms.author: mairaw